Homebrew/brew.sh/_posts/2024-07-30-homebrew-security-audit.md

     - Status: [Fixed](https://github.com/Homebrew/homebrew-test-bot/pull/1062/commits/5565ba609cb6456d22741751465f088b44209813)

 23. Code injection through inputs in multiple actions
-    - Status: Fixed across the codebase via multiple PR's.
+    - Status: Fixed across the codebase via multiple PRs.

 24. Use of PGP for commit signing
     - Status: Acknowledged.
 Plans to remove the bot account using PGP have been established.